hiddentao/react-image-holder/README.md

 [![Build Status](https://secure.travis-ci.org/hiddentao/react-image-holder.png)](http://travis-ci.org/hiddentao/react-image-holder)

-An image component for React which can render real images and placeholder images generated using [holder.js](https://github.com/imsky/holder/).
+An image component for React which can render _real_ images and/or _placeholder_ images generated using [holder.js](https://github.com/imsky/holder/).

 This allows you to develop using placeholder images until you have real images available to show.
-Then when it comes to switch you can use the same component and simply update the `src` property.
+When it's time to switch you simply need to update the `src` property of the component.

-And thanks to holder.js you can use placeholders even when offline.
+(Thanks to holder.js you can use placeholders even when offline!).

 ## Installation